mochajs/mocha/docs/index.md

 Enable [Growl][] (or OS-level notifications where available).

-Requires extra software to be installed; see the [growl module's docs](https://npm.im/growl) for more information.
+Requires extra software to be installed; see the [growl module's docs][npm-growl] for more information.

 ### `--inline-diffs`